NatalinSipes/Final-Project/README.md

 # Phase 3: Exploratory Analysis
 #### (Completed March 6, 2022)

-Exploratory analyses included visualization and standardization of audio feature variables, as well as correlation analysis and plotting.
+Exploratory analyses included visualizations and the standardization of audio feature variables, as well as the calculation and plotting of correlation analyses.

 #### Exploratory Analysis in Jupyter Notebook/Python: